While the financial markets are collapsing . . .

 You need a step by step plan.
 You need a system.

-That's why I updated Grandpa's work for the current financial markets, included the findings of modern research, and put together the 7 Principles of Income Investing.
+That's why I updated Grandpa's work for the current financial markets, included the findings of modern financial research, and put together the 7 Principles of Income Investing.
 Using them, I evaluate all your income investing options, then come out with a plan for young investors, investors nearing retirement, and retired investors.

 "I Wish I knew this Stuff in My 20s"